Local moving companies in West Virginia

 Other considerations when moving to Colorado Springs, CO

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Make sure the moving company you use has a license before hiring.
+Make sure the moving company you use has a license before hiring them.

-- State regulator: You can verify a Colorado moving license and its status on the state regulator's official website.
+- State regulator: You can check the status of a Colorado moving license directly on the state regulator’s official website, here.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Colorado.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to Colorado without any delays.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
-Under this option, the mover's responsibility is capped at 60 cents per pound per article.
+- Mover’s insurance: Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
+Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
-If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.
+If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.

 FAQ